 Which?
-Suggests TripAdvisor 'Fake Reviews' Lifting Hotels Rank
+Suggests TripAdvisor 'Fake Reviews' Are Lifting Hotel Rankings

 UK watchdog Which?
 Travel has suggested that some of the highest-ranked hotels on TripAdvisor reached the top by using fake reviews.

-TripAdvisor has been penalising hotels for breaking its guidelines, revoking five-star reviews and giving warnings, mown as ‘red badge’ warnings for suspicious activity.
+TripAdvisor has been penalising hotels for breaking its guidelines, revoking five-star reviews and giving warnings known as "red badge" warnings for suspicious activity.

 However, Which?
 Travel revealed that when it looked at the hotels in question, none had any warning, and both red badges had been removed.

-'One of the hotels we looked at, the then ‘best hotel in Jordan’, had 730 five-star reviews removed by TripAdvisor shortly after we contacted it to point out that they looked suspicious.’
+"Potential guests would have had no idea that anybody had been trying to cheat the system," Which?
+Travel suggested.
+"One of the hotels we looked at, the then 'best hotel in Jordan', had 730 five-star reviews removed by TripAdvisor shortly after we contacted it to point out that they looked suspicious."

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.